Physiotherapy Negligence Claims

 A case study of physio negligence featured a woman who had an incorrect diagnosis from her physiotherapist.
 She subsequently received the wrong treatment which compounded her injury and caused her a significant quantity of pain.

-Although we do our best to make it as straightforward and stress-free for our clients as possible, processing a claim for medical negligence on a No Win, No Fee basis of legal fees takes time.
-We always advise clients to get legal advice as early as possible – even if they are still having ongoing corrective treatment – as the earlier a claim starts, the more likely it is to end with the best result for them.
+Indeed, our legal experts do our best to make it as straightforward and stress-free as possible.
+But processing a claim for medical negligence on a No Win, No Fee basis of legal fees takes time.
+We always advise clients to get legal advice as early as possible.